In this area of our website you will find details of just some of the many extra-curricular clubs and activities we offer here at Highdown.

 Tuesday after school in S7 - Magic the Gathering Club.
 Come learn the most complicated (and addictive) game in the world!
 Easy to learn and near impossible to master, Magic the Gathering is the worlds biggest trading card game.
 We have learner decks, starter decks you can take home and tournaments running through the year.
 In addition, the space is available for other hobby enthusiasts to use as well.
 Like Warhammer?
 Bring it along.
 Want to play Dungeons and Dragons or other role playing game, we'll help you get started.
 3.15 to 4.30pm.

-If your child would like to join the club please complete and return the reply slip sent out on ParentMail, to Miss Garner giving your child permission to attend the after school club.
+If your child would like to join the club please complete the permission slip sent out by email and return it to Miss Garner.

 The BNC is an Economist Educational Foundation run digital news club which focuses on KS2 and KS3 engagement with wider world issues.